wharfkit/docs/wharf/SessionKit/loginraw.md

 Each implementation may also extend the `AbstractUserInterface` to gain some base functionality.

-A UserInterface instance must be established by the developer in their app, passing any configuraiton options, which then must be passed into the [SessionKit](#) during construction.
+A UserInterface instance must be established by the developer in their app, passing any configuration options, which then must be passed into the [SessionKit](#) during construction.

 ## Login